 Criminal counts, fines, penalties, and jail time can increase for each day the employer failed to maintain workers’ compensation insurance.

-Estimated employer costs for workers’ compensation in Pennsylvania are $1.44 per $100 in covered payroll, according to the National Academy of Social Insurance [PDF].
+Estimated employer costs for workers' compensation in Pennsylvania are $1.34 per $100 covered in payroll.

 There are four methods for how to buy workers’ compensation insurance in Pennsylvania: